Discover Dutch life beyond the capital with one of our quick, easy day trips from Amsterdam by train.

 The city of Gouda is a great place to visit for a glimpse of time-honoured Dutch traditions, and lots of cheese!
 Every Thursday, in the shadow of the impressive 15th century City Hall, the cheese market comes to town.
 Here you can haggle over delicious cheeses for which the city is famed with vendors in traditional dairy overalls and clogs.
 What more could you ask for?

-Visit Den Haag by train
+Visit The Hague (Den Haag) by train

 Day trip to Zaanse Schans

 On the banks of the River Zaan, the little village of Zaanse Schans is a glimpse of traditional Dutch life as it was.
 Windmills, wooden houses and barns make you feel like you're stepping back in time.
-There's cheese-making, coffee-grinding, clog-carving and jenever (Dutch gin) tasting just for starters - all linked by a towpath that is suitable for walking or cycling.
+There's cheese-making, coffee-grinding, clog-carving and jenever (Dutch gin) tasting just for starters - all linked by a towpath that is perfect for walking or cycling.
 Or see it from the water on board one of many ferry scenic ferry rides.

 Kinderdijk by train